abd21-ic/CMEECourseWork/week1/README.md

 ## Other Files

-* code/FirstExample.tex
+* FirstExample.tex

 Latex file which has our first example of a latex document.
 Contains a standard template for scientific writing and has a reference.

 ---

-* code/FirstBiblio.bib
+* FirstBiblio.bib

 Bibolography where the reference which *FirstExample.tex* calls on uses.

 ---

-* code/FirstExample.pdf
+* FirstExample.pdf

 Compiled .pdf file from the latex code *FirstExample.tex*.

 ---

-* data/spawannxs.txt
+* ../data/spawannxs.txt

 This is a list of protected species of marine and coastal flora.
 This was used when using the *grep* terminal command.